davidorme/Masters_GIS/lectures/lecture_1/lecture_1.md

 **Geoid**

-  - Surface of equalgravitational force
+  - Surface of equal gravitational force
   - Up and down are **perpendicular** to the local geoid
   - A level surface is **tangent** to the local geoid

 </div>
 <div class='col1'>

+ <div class='vs'></div>

 ![Grace Gravity Model 3](images/ggm01-200.gif) <!-- .element width="100%"  -->

 </div>
 </div>

+Notes:
+* Down does not necessarily go through the centre of the earth

 ----